NebulousLabs/Sia/doc/api/Host.md

     // Origin confirmed indicates whether the file contract was seen on the blockchain for this storage obligation.
     "originconfirmed":		true,

-    // Revision confirmed indicates whether there was a file contract revision seen on the blockchain for this storage obligation.
-    "revisionconfirmed":	true,

     // Proof confirmed indicates whether there was a storage proof seen on the blockchain for this storage obligation.
     "proofconfirmed":		true,

     // The host has constructed a storage proof "proofconstructed":		false

+    // Revision confirmed indicates whether there was a file contract revision seen on the blockchain for this storage obligation.
+    "revisionconfirmed":	true,

+    // Revision constructed indicates whether there was a file contract revision constructed for this storage obligation.
+    "revisionconstructed":	true,
  ]
 }
 ```